santacsj/basicassembler64/README.md

 `e <line number>`
 : edit line at line number, last line if not provided, trims lines to max 35 chars

-`$`
+`$ <line number>`
 : append petscii char to end of existing line

-`+`
+`+ <line number>`
 : append string to end of existing line

 `m n+/-(n)`
-: mark lines, n+ from n to eof, n- from sof to n, n+5 from n, mark 5 lines, inclusive, unmarkes marked lines if not provided
+: mark lines, n+ from n to eof, n- from sof to n, n+5 from n, mark 5 lines, n-5 marks n and 4 lines above it, inclusive, unmarks marked lines if not provided

 `d <line number>`
 : delete line at line number, last line if not provided, delete marked lines if marked

 `c <line number>`
-: copy marked text to line number (above, if exists), if no line number, append to end of text
+: copy marked lines to line number (above, if exists), if no line number, append to end of text

 `n`
 : new, clear memory